Regulations & Membership of The Naval Review

 The views expressed in the journal are wholly those of the individual authors that may well diverge from, and should not be considered as reflecting those of, the Naval Service, the Ministry of Defence, Her Majesty’s Government or any organisation the author might declare association with.

-In order to encourage freedom of discussion and criticism, and ensure that diffidence arising from lack of seniority or inexperience of writing for publication shall not discourage participation in them, original contributions may be anonymous or under a nom de plume – the identity of such writers being known only to the Editor.
+In order to encourage freedom of discussion and criticism, and ensure that diffidence arising from lack of seniority or inexperience of writing for this publication shall not discourage participation, original contributions may be anonymous or under a nom de plume – the identity of such writers being known only to the Editor.
 However, all identities may be revealed, at the Editor’s discretion, to bona-fide historians and researchers either subsequent to the death of an author, if an author specifically permits such identification, or after the elapse of 30 years from the time of first publication of their article.